elucian/bee/draft/generic.md

 ## Generic Actions

-A generic define is using a variable define "X".
+A generic method is using a variable of type "X".

 **bubble sort**